ALLENYGY/ALLENYGY.github.io/NOTE/DBM/Lecture/Lec6.md

 A domain is atomic if its elements are considered to be indivisible units.
 A relational schema R is in first normal form if the domains of all attributes of R are atomic.
 Non-atomic values complicate storage and encourage redundant (repeated) storage of data.
+Atomicity is actually a property of how the elements of the domain are used.